Christmas Proposal Ideas

-Put it in her Christmas stocking.
-You can put a candy cane through it with a 'Will you marry me?' note attached.
+- Hide the ring inside their Christmas stocking.
+You can put a candy cane through it and tie a ribbon holding the two together with a, "Will you marry me?" note attached.

-Give her 5 wrapped boxes with a different word (will you marry me) in each box and the ring in the last box.
-Make sure she opens them in the correct order!
+- Wrap five different boxes with a word in each box forming, "Will you marry me?", then wrap the ring in the fifth box.
+Make sure the boxes are opened in the correct order though!

-While decorating the Christmas tree, put the ring around a glass ornament and hand it to her to hang on the tree.
+- While decorating the Christmas tree, hide the ring around a glass ornament and hand it to your sweetie to hang on the tree.

-Many cities decorate with lights for the holiday season as well as offer carriage rides through parks, the city center, etc. Take your sweetie on a carriage ride under the holiday lights on a cold night.
-You'll be able to snuggle together on a blanket in a romantic environment when you propose.
+- Many cities decorate with lights for the holiday season as well as offer carriage rides through parks, the city center, etc. Take your sweetie on a carriage ride under the holiday lights on a cold night.
+You'll be able to snuggle together under a warm blanket in a romantic environment when you propose.

-Place the ring in a small box with her name on it and hang it on a branch on the Christmas tree.
-Have some one 'find it' after all the other presents are opened.
-As she opens it, pop the question!
+- Place the ring in a small box with their name on it and hang it on a branch on the Christmas tree.
+Have someone act like they found it after all of the other presents have been opened.
+As they open this one last box, pop the question!

-If you live in a warmer climate, create a magical holiday proposal with SnoWonder, which looks just like the real thing!
+- If you live in a warmer climate, create your own magical holiday proposal with SnoWonder, which looks just like the real thing!
 What could be better than a snowy, romantic proposal?

-Buy a personalized christmas ornament, such as the globe ornaments that have a saying on a piece of paper resting on some festive glitter inside.
-Have the message in the ornament say "Will you marry me?".
-Wrap it up like you would any christmas present and let your sweetie open it on Christmas day.
-As she is opening it you'll have plenty of time to fish that ring out of your pocket, and get on your knee of course!
+- Buy a personalized christmas ornament, such as the globe ornaments that have a saying on a piece of paper resting on some festive glitter inside.
+Have the message in the ornament say, "Will you marry me?"
+Wrap it up like you would any Christmas present and let your sweetie open it on Christmas Day.
+As she is opens it, you'll have plenty of time to fish that ring out of your pocket, and get on your knee to propose!

-If you're planning to propose this holiday season, you must get one of these!
-These 'wishes do come true' ornaments give you one of the most romantic and creative proposal opportunities our there.
+- If you're planning to propose this holiday season, you must get one of these!
+These "wishes do come true" ornaments give you one of the most romantic and creative proposal opportunities our there.
 The ornaments come in silver or brass and each hangs from a red-and-ivory grosgrain ribbon.
-The outside of the ornament is engraved with the word 'Wishes' and when the recipient opens it up, they find the words 'do come true' engraved inside.
-Your ornament also comes with strips of paper so that you can write the words 'Will you marry me?' and include it in the ornament with the ring.
+The outside of the ornament is engraved with the word, "Wishes", and when the recipient opens it up, they find the words, "do come true" engraved inside.
+The ornament also comes with strips of paper so that you can write the words, "Will you marry me?", and include it in the ornament with the ring.
 Propose by putting the ring inside the ornament and handing it to her to hang on the tree.
 If you'd rather wait until Christmas Day, wrap it up and place it under the tree.
-Either way, you'll have the ornament to hang on your tree year and year to remind you of the day she said yes.
+Either way, you'll have the ornament to hang on your tree year after year to remind you of the day she said yes.

-I've written about the customized m&m's before, but their holiday selection is too cool to pass up!
-Create your own customized holiday m&m's in shades of red and green and hide them in your sweetie's stocking.
-You can customize the m&m's with your own choice of words (up to 8 characters per line and 2 lines per m&m).
+- Create your own sweet proposal with m&m's custom print holiday collection.
+Create your own customized holiday m&m's in shades of red, green, and white, then hide them in your sweetie's stocking.
+You can customize the m&m's with your own choice of words (up to 8 characters per line and 2 lines per m&m -- try "Marry Me?").
 It's a truly sweet way to propose this holiday season.